drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 Denri and Eizo sat around the fire pit in Jakucho's hut.
-The old sage sat at the head of the room, her staff crossed over her lap and her face stern.
-Hattori sat along with a few of the more senior daitengu.
+The old sage sat at the head of the room, her staff crossed over her lap.
+Hattori sat behind a few of the senior daitengu.

-Denri got the feeling she and Hattori were only present because they had been in the area when Jakucho called her advisors.
+Denri got the feeling she and Hattori were only present because they had been around when Jakucho called her advisors.

 A crow tengu knelt by the fire near the door, delivering its report in a series of grunts and caws.
-Jakucho translated for Denri and Eizo's benefit.
+Jakucho translated for Denri and Eizo.

-"He says a group of five knights are approaching from the north.
-They seemed to be moving purposefully in our direction."
+"He says a group of five knights are approaching from the north moving purposefully in our direction."

-Eizo sat formally, his hands clenched on his knees.
+Eizo sat formally, his hands clenched.
 "What were their colors?"

 A brief interchange between Jakucho and the scout.
 "Red and orange.
 Their shields had the image of a sword thrust into the ground."

 "Sadashi."
-Eizo spoke quietly to himself.
+Eizo spoke quietly.
 He lifted his head and addressed the rest of the group.
-"I would assume that if your scout saw them, they knew of the scout's presence as well."
+"If your scout saw them, they saw her as well."

+Denri looked at the crow tengu by the door.
+How could Eizo tell it was a girl?

 Jakucho nodded.
-"I believe they are here for us.
-If not, they would have tried to make contact with the scout and request aid on whatever their mission is.
-They would have no reason to believe we weren't loyal to Ninigi and his champions if they didn't know who we are."
+"They are here for us.
+If not, they would have made contact with the scout and requested aid on their mission.
+They have no reason to believe we aren't loyal to Ninigi unless they know who we are."
 Many around the circle nodded in agreement, Eizo included.
 "I would like to hear this group's opinion on what to do before I make my decision."

 One of the daitengu bowed his head.
-"Elder, we should gather our hunters and strike them when they break cover from the trees.
-The terrain will be in our favor and we won't have to worry about defending the rest of the villagers."
-A few of the other daitengu mumbled in agreement.
+"Elder, we should gather our hunters and strike when they break cover from the trees.
+The terrain is in our favor and we wouldn't have to worry about defending the village."
+A few of the other tengu mumbled in agreement.

 Jakucho held up a hand for silence.
-"We have ignored Ninigi's orders, but we have no desire to fight him.
-If we attack his followers, he may decide that we are his enemies, not just deserters.
+"If we attack his followers, he may decide that we are his enemies, not just deserters.
 I do not want to give him any more reason to hunt us.
 Eizo, you know the Blades better than any of us, what is your opinion?"

-"If Sadashi has sent a party of Blades this way, it's safe to say that they're serious about finding your village.
+"If Sadashi has sent a party of Blades this way, it's safe to say that they're already serious about finding your village.
 Ninigi views disobedience more or less the same as a direct assault."

 "What do you think about attacking then?"

 Eizo kept his eyes toward the ground.
 "I would not know.
-Your people know the land and your own capabilities far better than me.
+You know the land and your people's capabilities better than me.
 I shouldn't make such a decision on your behalf."

 "I am not looking for you to make the decision.
 Only to give your opinion."

 "I--."
 Eizo paused, looking uncomfortable.
 He clutched his hands nervously.

-Denri raised her hand, trying to draw the conversation off of Eizo.
+Denri cleared her throat, trying to draw the conversation off of Eizo.
 For some reason, he didn't want to talk.
 "Wouldn't attacking be stupid?"
 The daitengu who had spoken earlier turned angrily toward Denri.
 She shrugged.
-"I'm not trying to be rude, but Jakucho said herself if Eizo still had his powers, the hunting party that captured us wouldn't have stood a chance.
+"I'm not trying to be rude, but Jakucho said if Eizo still had his powers, the hunting party that captured us would've been crushed.
 Now there are _five_ of them.
 Seems like bad odds to me."

 Jakucho nodded in agreement.
-"Attacking would almost certainly be pointless."

 "Then what are we to do?
-If they were able to find us this easily, they must be able to sense our presence.
+If they can find us this easily, they must be able to sense our presence.
 They'll keep hunting us if we flee.
-And we can't just keep moving the entire village indefinitely."
+And we can't keep moving the entire village indefinitely."

 Denri was undeterred.
-"You all could sense Eizo as we were approaching through the woods, but you clearly missed some of the details.
+"You all could sense Eizo as we approached, but you clearly missed some of the details.
 They might be using something similar.
-Do you have some sort of range?
+Is there some sort of range to your ability?
 Maybe we can run if we get outside that."

 Jakucho shook her head.
-"We would already be out of range if they were using the same ability.
+"We would already be out of range if they were using our ability.
 That's why we roosted so deep in the wilderness.
 This must be something different."

 Denri turned to Eizo.
 "Well, is there some secret Blade power that lets them track us forever?"

 Eizo thought for a moment.
-"No, I can't think of any techniques we learned that would allow that.
+"No, I can't think of any techniques we learned for long range tracking.
 But it may not be an ability.
 Most of the Blade's equipment is supplied by the Twins.
 Who knows what kind of machines those two have concocted in the years since I left.
 They may have something that amplifies a Blade's ability to sense the tengu."

 Denri sat back, pointing at Eizo in triumph.
 "There you go.
 We don't need to attack.
 If we take whatever device they have and run, we'll leave them blind."

 Jakucho looked at Denri thoughtfully.
-"How do you propose we steal this device if it allows them to sense us as we approach?"
+"And how do you propose we steal this device if it allows them to sense us as we approach?"

 "That's simple. _You_ don't.
 I do."